StarRocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_min.md

 ## Description

-Get the minimum value in bitmap.
+Get the minimum value in the bitmap.
 If bitmap is null, return null.
 If bitmap is empty, return -1 by default.

 ## Syntax